 Lipsitch says we don’t really understand why H3N2 is predominating this year but suggests that another reason the flu is bad this year is that while the vaccine is reasonably effective against influenza B, but it is not very effective against H3N2.

 Initial studies out of Australia and Canada have found the shot had only a 10 to 20 percent efficacy rate in those countries against the H3N2 strain.

 According to Lipsitch, that’s been a problem in the past during an H3N2 year and that it’s not really understood why it has been the case since the strain emerged in 1968 as a pandemic strain.

 “It’s always been the cause of more severe seasons,” Lipsitch said.

 With the low efficacy rate, is it even worth getting the flu shot?

 “The flu season is still underway and it will still be going for several weeks, so there is a benefit of getting the flu shot now,” Lipsitch urged.
 "Even 10 or 20 percent in reduction of risk is better than no reduction in risk.
 It’s a safe vaccine.
 I had it and your arm hurts for a day and then it stops hurting.
 It’s a small price to pay compared to getting the flu.”

-On Tuesday, Lipsitch will join Alfred DeMaria, medical director for the Bureau of Infectious Disease of the Massachusetts Department of Public Health, Yonatan Grad, assistant professor in the Department of Immunology and Infectious Diseases at Harvard and Tim Uyeki, chief medical officer, Influenza Division, National Center for Immunization and Respiratory Diseases at the CDC for a discussion about the flu outbreak in a panel moderated by The World’s Livable Planet editor Peter Thomson.
+On Tuesday, Feb.
+13, 2018, Lipsitch joined Alfred DeMaria, medical director for the Bureau of Infectious Disease of the Massachusetts Department of Public Health, Yonatan Grad, assistant professor in the Department of Immunology and Infectious Diseases at Harvard and Tim Uyeki, chief medical officer, Influenza Division, National Center for Immunization and Respiratory Diseases at the CDC for a discussion about the flu outbreak in a panel moderated by The World’s Livable Planet editor Peter Thomson.